Your guide to proposals to regulate short-term lets and holiday rentals

 Business rates relief and a Tourist Accommodation Registration Scheme (England)

-In England, holiday rentals will soon need to "meet an actual letting threshold before being assessed for business rates."
-It will align the criteria for English holiday rentals to access business rates with the rules in Wales, where properties need to be let for a minimum of 70 days a year and available to let for 140 days per year.
-This aims to ensure "only genuine holiday businesses can access the rate relief for small businesses", rather than paying council tax.
-The rules will apply in England from April 2023.
+In England, holiday rentals now need to meet a "letting threshold before they can be assessed for business rates.
+This aligns the criteria for English holiday rentals to access business rates with the rules in Wales, where properties need to be let for a minimum of 70 days a year and available to let for 140 days per year.

 Planning policy, tax-systems, and a registration scheme (Wales)